19 Fun Data Sets to Analyze and Level Up Your Portfolio

 “Fun” datasets concern topics that are of personal interest, and can be used to answer unexpected questions and explore relationships that aren’t immediately intuitive.
 Perhaps you start with a question or hypothesis, and then find a dataset to prove (or disprove) your theory.
 Or, you might even generate your own dataset using web scraping techniques or an open API.
 In fact, creating your own dataset enables you to collect, label, and prepare a clean dataset.

-Working with fun datasets will make your portfolio more eye-catching to employers, who have probably seen their fair share of Netflix-inspired recommendation engines and Twitter sentiment analysis projects.
+Working with fun datasets will make your data science portfolio more eye-catching to employers, who have probably seen their fair share of Netflix-inspired recommendation engines and Twitter sentiment analysis projects.

 Play with your data as much as you can before you begin your analysis.
 See if you can cross-reference two different datasets to compare different variables.
 For example: how do rising gas prices affect hotel occupancy in different parts of the country?